Kilfintinan

 Kilfintinan (Cill Fhiontanáin) is a civil parish in County Clare, Ireland.

 It is part of the Catholic parish of Cratloe.

 Name

 The name Cill Fintinan would mean "Church of Fintinan", but there is no known Irish Saint Fintinan.
 The name is therefore thought to come from Cill Fionn tSeanain, or "Church of the fair Senan".

 Location

 The parish is in the barony of Bunratty Lower, and contains a small part of the town of Sixmilebridge.

 It contains the village of Cratloe.

 It extends south from this town to the River Shannon.

 The parish includes two small islands of Grass and Graigue in the Shannon.

-The road from Limerick to Ennis crosses the north of the parish.
+The road from Limerick to Ennis crosses the south of the parish.